 Some minor damage or maintenance can be done by ourselves and simply no need for the professionals.

-A diy repairs compound is not going to repair seams.
+A DIY repairs compound is not going to repair seams.
 Meaning it doesn’t work with the stitched part of the seam.
 It is going to focus on cracking which goes along the seam.

-Seams can be repaired using super glue, but be careful because it dries really quickly.
+Seams repair can be done using super glue, but be careful because it dries really quickly.
 Before applying the glue, practice bringing the two sides together, so you know exactly how they fit together and where to place the glue.
 It dries very fast so you need to get it right the first time.